kathrinlin/customizing-aspnetcore-book/manuscript/03-dependency-injection.md

 ## Why using a different dependency injection container?

-In the most projects you don't really need to use a different dependency injection Container.
+In the most projects you don't really need to use a different dependency injection Container than the exiting one.
 The DI implementation in ASP.NET Core supports the main basic features and works well and pretty fast.
 Anyway, some other DI container support some interesting features you maybe want to use in your application.

 - Maybe you like to create an application that support modules as lightweight dependencies.
   - E.g. modules you want to put into a specific directory and they get automatically registered in your application